About French Cuisine (and big news below!)

 Big News!
-The Real French for Travelers Online Course will be here in a week!
+The Real French for Travelers Online Course is available, either the full course or one of the halves, depending on your needs!
 You may have a copy of Real French for Travelers, but now it’s available as an online course.
 It’s like having a private tutor available anytime!

 Here’s a brief summary of the course:

 - An overview of basic French (from zero!) so you’ll be operational on your trip